tlangan1/Life-Helper-Backend/Documentation/README.md

     ```
     This design should ensure that no database errors are returned to the application.
   - In the event that a database error occurs the Express server should return a `soft` message to the application indicating that something went wrong and that the user should try the operation again and that if it still fails, register a complaint.
+- [This](https://stackoverflow.com/questions/11321491/when-to-use-single-quotes-double-quotes-and-backticks-in-mysql) was very helpful with quoting in MySQL.
+It included references to single quotes, double quotes and back ticks.

 ### Root CA Management